 It’s a standard function of all browsers, it’s everywhere, and it’s time to retire it.
 Here’s an example from JIRA.
 Trying to “Cancel” a comment brings up the confirm dialog:

 Even if we assume confirmation is necessary, the standard confirm dialog is a bad way to get it:

-With barely any effort we can make the dialog better.
+With little effort we can make the dialog better.
 Let’s do it.
-We’ll use more thoughtful labeling to make the behavior clearer—and for an added bonus, we can use color to highlight the riskier option:
+We’ll use more thoughtful labeling to make the behavior clearer.
+For an added bonus, we can use color to highlight the riskier option:

 Already we’ve done better than the confirm dialog.
-But let’s not open the champagne just yet.
+But let’s not open the champagne yet.
 We can do even better.
-We’re still freezing the page every time the user clicks “Cancel”, which interrupts his work, second-guesses his decisions, and makes him repeat himself.
+We’re still freezing the page every time the user clicks “Cancel”.
+This interrupts the user, second-guesses his decisions, and makes him repeat himself.
 Why shouldn’t we let him work, and provide the tools to reverse mistakes?
 Gmail does this to great effect:

-Depending on the situation, a confirmation might be necessary, or providing an undo might be best.
+A confirmation might be necessary in some circumstances.
+In others, an undo might be best.
 Either way, the standard confirm dialog is never the best option.
 Conciseness is always better than clutter.
-Clearly labeled buttons are always better than generic ones.
+Clear labels are always better than generic ones.
 Never use the confirm dialog.